 5. Good Dietary Sources of Iodine are…

-The best dietary sources of iodine come from the sea.
-Fish such as cod, shellfish and shrimp provide healthy servings of dietary iodine.
-Sea vegetables like dulse seaweed, kelp, arame, kombu, nori, sea palm and wakame provide the richest source of iodine.
-Other high quality sources of iodine include eggs, organic milk and yogurt, dark leafy greens and prunes.
+Most dietary sources of iodine come from the sea.
+Fish such as cod, shellfish and shrimp provide better-than-average servings of dietary iodine.
+Sea vegetables like dulse seaweed, kelp, arame, kombu, nori, sea palm and wakame are the richest source of iodine.
+Other sources include eggs, organic milk and yogurt, dark leafy greens and prunes.

 6. ‘Iodine Allergies’ are not caused by Iodine